 Note: agencies that have an exception to corporate identity may replace the Queensland Government logo with their entity logo.

-The logo version that must be used is Logo 6 one line, from Section 4.8 of the Queensland Government corporate identity manual
+The logo version that must be used is Logo 6 one line, from Section 4.8 of the Queensland Government corporate identity manual (employees only).

 - If the background colour is white or a light colour, the full colour or the solid black and white logo must be used.